US will allow Ukraine to use American antipersonnel land mines against Russian forces

-Austin said Russian ground troops are leading the movement on the battlefield, rather than forces more protected in armored carriers, so Ukraine has “a need for things that can help slow down that effort on the part of the Russians.”
+Russian ground troops are leading the movement on the battlefield, rather than forces more protected in armored carriers, so Ukraine has “a need for things that can help slow down that effort on the part of the Russians,” Austin said during a trip to Laos.

-Russia's bigger army is slowly pushing Ukraine's outnumbered army backward in the eastern Donetsk region.

 Antipersonnel land mines have long been criticized by charities and activists because they present a lingering threat to civilians.
 Austin countered that argument.